Ousted Catalan leader agrees to election, summoned to Madrid court

 Under Spain’s legal system, a judge will then decide whether Puigdemont should go to jail pending a comprehensive investigation and potential trial.

-Puigdemont traveled to Brussels after the Catalan regional parliament issued a unilateral declaration of independence on Friday, and it was not immediately clear if he would heed the summons and appear before the Madrid court.
+Puigdemont travelled to Brussels after the Catalan regional parliament issued a unilateral declaration of independence on Friday, and it was not immediately clear if he would heed the summons to appear before the Madrid court.

+Belgium’s crisis centre said it was evaluating whether Puigdemont needed to be protected by Belgian authorities while he was staying in the country, Belga news agency reported.

 He had said earlier on Tuesday he would return to Spain only when given unspecified “guarantees” by the Spanish government.

 Puigdemont’s announcement that he would accept the regional election on Dec.
-21 signaled the Madrid government had for now at least gained the upper hand in the protracted struggle over Catalonia, a wealthy northeastern region that already had enjoyed considerable autonomy.
+21 signalled the Madrid government had for now at least gained the upper hand in the protracted struggle over Catalonia, a wealthy northeastern region that already had enjoyed considerable autonomy.

-Resistance to the central government’s imposition of direct control on Catalonia failed to materialize at the start of the week and the secessionist leadership is in disarray.
+Resistance to the central government’s imposition of direct control on Catalonia failed to materialise at the start of the week and the secessionist leadership is in disarray.

 But a poll released on Tuesday showed that support for the creation of an independent state of Catalonia rose to an almost three-year high in October.

-Spain’s Constitutional Court on Tuesday blocked the unilateral declaration of independence made by the regional parliament on Friday - a largely symbolic move that gained no traction and led to the assembly’s dismissal by Prime Minister Mariano Rajoy less than an hour after it was made.
+Spain’s Constitutional Court on Tuesday blocked the independence declaration - a largely symbolic move that gained no traction and led to the assembly’s dismissal by Prime Minister Mariano Rajoy less than an hour after it was made.

 “I ask the Catalan people to prepare for a long road.
 Democracy will be the foundation of our victory,” Puigdemont told a news conference in Brussels, where he showed up after dropping out of sight over the weekend.